Pediatric Ptosis (Droopy Eyelids)

 With over sixty-five years of collective pediatric ophthalmology expertise, we offer your child unparalleled collaborative care.

-Easily accessible care with offices in Fort Worth, Denton, Southlake, and Mansfield, with expansion into Prosper in the near future.
+Easily accessible care with offices in Fort Worth, Denton, Southlake, Mansfield, and Prosper.

 Unrushed, Clear Communication